Wolfyxon/3ds-web-stuff/README.md

 ## Credits
 Inspired by: http://three-ds.atspace.com/ (author unknown)

-Big thanks to https://www.3dbrew.org/ and https://en-americas-support.nintendo.com/app/answers/detail/a_id/13802/~/nintendo-3ds-internet-browser-specs for helping with adapting to this old browser.
+Big thanks to https://www.3dbrew.org/ and [3DS Browser specs by Nintendo](https://en-americas-support.nintendo.com/app/answers/detail/a_id/13802/~/nintendo-3ds-internet-browser-specs) for helping with adapting to this old browser.

 **This project is not affiliated with Nintendo, and it's only community driven.**